justinfarrelldev/Thor-Game-Engine/README.md

 - Added the ability to delete images from the engine

 # How to Use Thor
-To run Thor, install Node.js.
-Navigate to your download directory in the command line, enter the thor-game-engine folder and use 'node index.js'.
-This will start the Thor game engine, which you can then use in your browser by navigating to 'localhost:80'.
+To run Thor, first install npm (Node Package Manager) and the Typescript transpiler.
+## Compiling the Typescript
+Navigate to the root of the downloaded project in the command line and then type tsc to transpile the Typescript files into Javascript files.
+These will be put into the js-src folder.
+## Getting the dependencies
+Next, type "npm init" into the command line.
+This will install the dependencies into the node_modules folder.
+## Starting the local server
+Finally, type "node index.js" to start the server.
+Navigate to http://localhost:80/ inside of your browser and Thor should be displayed.
+Have fun!

 # To-Do
 **Updated 14th Dec, 2019**